 However, the preceding workaround won’t work for users who employ WordPad to open RTF documents.
 As we have said many times for document-based exploits, the best practice is to not open documents from untrusted sources.
 Close the document as soon as possible when you find it’s suspicious, and don’t follow any actions suggested in the document.
 These steps can reduce the chance of success of a potential attack.

 Our investigation of suspicious behavior when handling RTF documents in Windows and Office shows that exploitation is not only about memory corruption or a single application or system; it’s a far broader concept.
 The breadth of exploitation poses challenges to organizations and security companies.
 McAfee is committed to meeting those challenges.

-Thanks to Bing Sun, Chong Xu, Jun Xie, and Xiaoning Li (of Intel Labs) for their help with this research and investigation.
+Thanks to Bing Sun, Chong Xu, Jun Xie, and Xiaoning Li (of McAfee Labs) for their help with this research and investigation.